Emergency Medicine Electives and Selectives

 Emergency Ultrasound (EM4 901B-2)

-Attendance: Students may not take time off on the start date but must attend check-in and system orientation with Visiting Student Affairs.
+Attendance: Students may not take time off on the start date and must attend check-in and system orientation with Visiting Student Affairs.
 Students will contact designated EM representative at least 2 weeks prior to arrival to schedule EM orientation and arrange work schedule.
 Students may not take off any scheduled workdays.
 See the attendance policy for other details.

 Location: CRMH